 - If you find yourself in an encounter that makes you nervous, don’t worry about being the "ugly American."
 State your views clearly, give offense if necessary, and get out of the situation.

-- If you are the victim of an assault or persistent harassment, please contact a counselor at our Syracuse University centers immediately.
-The counselor will be able to provide you with confidential advice and assistance.
+- If you are the victim of an assault or persistent harassment, please contact a staff member at your center immediately.
+The staff member will be able to provide you with confidential advice and assistance.

 - Just as in the United States, fights can break out late at night.
-This is especially true after a big sports event.
+This is especially true after a big sporting event.

 - Disconnect and leave the scene where there is violence or potential violence.

 - Discontinue a conversation if you or your interlocutor become heated.